WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 These three different focuses (on characteristics, on sameness, and on recognition) all relate what is known about a subject in one context to something else known about the same subject in another context.
 In other words, “identity” means correlating information about the **same** subject in **different** situations.
 If we can identify a subject, we can know something about him or her that isn’t based on immediate observation.

-However, when we treat identity as a property (e.g., as “a digital identity”) rather than as the emergent phenomenon of identity, we sometimes confuse the conversation.
+However, when we treat identity as a concrete asset (e.g., as “a digital identity”) rather than as the emergent phenomenon of identity, we sometimes confuse the conversation.
 We often refer to the characteristics and credentials we use for recognition as if they constitute identity *independent* of recognition by an observer.

 This is seen in discussions of modern identity systems, when professionals and engineers say things like: